Support for Climate Information Networks

 Climate Connection Workshop Series

-CISA is collaborating with the SC State Climatology Office and the SC Water Resources Center to host a series of three one-day educational workshops in Greenville, Columbia, and Charleston.
-The workshop series, entitled "Weathering the Storm: Impacts of Extremes to South Carolina's Built & Natural Environments", focuses on how recent extreme events such as the October 2015 heavy rainfall and flooding event, Hurricanes Matthew and Irma, and the drought and wildfires of 2016 have led state agencies to consider how to better prepare for similar future events.
-Each workshop will include presentations from state agencies to share information about how they have responded to these recent extremes and how they are using lessons learned to plan for the future.
-More information is available at scclimateconnections.weebly.com.
+CISA collaborated with the SC State Climatology Office and the SC Water Resources Center to host a series of three one-day educational workshops in Greenville, Columbia, and Charleston.
+The workshop series, entitled "Weathering the Storm: Impacts of Extremes to South Carolina's Built & Natural Environments", focused on how extreme events such as the October 2015 heavy rainfall and flooding event, Hurricanes Matthew and Irma, and the drought and wildfires of 2016 led state agencies to consider how to better prepare for similar future events.
+Each workshop included presentations from state agencies to share information about how they have responded to these extremes and how they used lessons learned to plan for the future.

-The 2017-2018 workshops are a follow-up to the original Climate Connections Workshop Series, hosted by CISA and the SC State Climatology Office, in 2012.
-The 2012 workshop series centered on climate-related impacts on the state’s natural resources.
-A Climate Connections Workshop Series website, hosted by the SC Department of Natural Resources, includes links to all 2012 workshop presentations, research publications, and other relevant trainings and events.
+The 2017-2018 workshops were a follow-up to the original Climate Connections Workshop Series, hosted by CISA and the SC State Climatology Office in 2012 which centered on climate-related impacts on the state’s natural resources.
+A Climate Connections Workshop Series website, hosted by the SC Department of Natural Resources, includes links to all workshop presentations, research publications, and other relevant trainings and events.

 - South Carolina State Climate Office